bcswieder117/CPP-Programming/README.md

-The goal of this folder is to show my journey to FAANG companies and other potential employers my ability to program.
+The goal of this folder is to show my programming journey to FAANG companies and other potential employers; moreover, to specifically demonstrate my ability to program.
 Many of the programs you see in this folder are small programs found from YouTube, Instagram, and old classes.